 Balance of Trade in Norway averaged 10713.33 NOK Million from 1960 until 2022, reaching an all time high of 199068.87 NOK Million in August of 2022 and a record low of -9403.41 NOK Million in June of 2020.
 This page provides the latest reported value for - Norway Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Norway Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Balance of Trade in Norway is expected to be 21700.00 NOK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Norway to stand at -6400.00 in 12 months time.
-In the long-term, the Norway Balance of Trade is projected to trend around 22200.00 NOK Million in 2021, according to our econometric models.
+Balance of Trade in Norway is expected to be 204900.00 NOK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Balance of Trade is projected to trend around 197800.00 NOK Million in 2023 and 149800.00 NOK Million in 2024, according to our econometric models.